Fractal Potential Flows: An Idealized Model for Fully Developed Turbulence: Abstract

 \section{Abstract}

-Fully Developed Turbulence (FDT) occurs at the infinite extreme of the Reynolds spectrum.
-It is a theoretical phenomenon which can only be approximated experimentally or computationally, and thus its precise properties are only hypothetical, though widely accepted.
-It is considered to be a chaotic yet steady flow field, with self-similar fractalline features.
+Fully Developed Turbulence (FDT) is a theoretical asymptotic phenomenon which can only be approximated experimentally or computationally, so its defining characteristics are hypothetical.
+It is considered to be a chaotic stationary flow field, with self-similar fractalline features.
 A number of approximate models exist, often exploiting this self-similarity.
-We hereby present the exact mathematical model of Fractal Potential Flows, and link it philosophically to the phenomenon of FDT, building on its experimental characteristics.
+The idealized mathematical model of Fractal Potential Flows is hereby presented, and linked philosophically to the phenomenon of FDT on a free surface, based on its experimental characteristics.
 The model hinges on the recursive iteration of a fluid dynamical transfer operator.
-We show the existence of its unique attractor in an appropriate function space - called the invariant flow - which will serve as our model for the FDT flow field.
-Its sink singularities are shown to form an IFS fractal, resolving Mandelbrot's Conjecture.
-Meanwhile we present an isometric isomorphism between flows and probability measures, hinting at a wealth of future research.\footnote{Presented at the 2012 Winter Meeting of the Canadian Mathematical Society on December 10.
-To be submitted for publication.
-Comments are appreciated.}\\
+The existence of its unique attractor - called the invariant flow - is shown in an appropriate function space, which will serve as our suggested model for the FDT flow field.
+Its sink singularities are shown to form an IFS fractal, explicitly resolving Mandelbrot's Conjecture.
+Meanwhile an isometric isomorphism is defined between flows and probability measures, hinting at a wealth of future research.
+The inverse problem of representing turbulent flow fields with this model is discussed in closing, along with explicit practical considerations for experimental verification and visualization.